Maria's Cookbook

 • 2 pounds boneless, skinless chicken thighs or breasts, cut into bite-sized pieces

-• 4 tablespoons unsalted butter
+• 4 tablespoons unsalted butter, divided

 • 1 medium onion, finely chopped

-• 4 cloves garlic, minced
+• 4 garlic cloves, minced

 • 1 teaspoon smoked paprika

-• 1 teaspoon turmeric or a pinch of saffron threads
+• 1 teaspoon turmeric, or a pinch of saffron threads

 • ½ teaspoon crushed red pepper flakes (optional)